grafana/mimir/docs/sources/architecture/query-frontend.md

 ---
-title: "(Optional) Query-frontend"
+title: "Query-frontend"
 description: "Overview of the query-frontend component."
 weight: 10
 ---

-# (Optional) Query-frontend
+# Query-frontend

-The **query-frontend** is an **optional component** that provides the same API as the [querier]({{< relref "./querier.md" >}}) and can be used to accelerate the read path.
+The **query-frontend** is a component that provides the same API as the [querier]({{< relref "./querier.md" >}}) and can be used to accelerate the read path.
+It is not a required component, but we highly recommend deploying it.
 When the query-frontend is in place, incoming query requests should be directed to the query-frontend instead of the queriers.
 The queriers are still required within the cluster, in order to execute the actual queries.

 The query-frontend internally performs some query adjustments and holds queries in an internal queue.
 In this setup, queriers act as workers which pull jobs from the queue, execute them, and return their results to the query-frontend for aggregation.
 Queriers need to be configured with the query-frontend address (via the `-querier.frontend-address` CLI flag) to allow them to connect to the query-frontends.